zenoNong/OCaml-Functional-Learning/OCaml_Notes/Data_and_Types/OCaml_Intro_basics_notes.md

 # OCaml Notes

-## Basics
-  OCaml is a functional programming language.
-It uses the Lambda-Calculus framework in it's internal working and static type system for early detection of error in the code.
+  OCaml is a `functional programming language`.
+It uses the `Lambda-Calculus framework` in it's internal working and `static type system` for early detection of error in the code.

-  Some basic codes are:
   ```ocaml
   let rec add x y =
     if x = 0 then y else add (x-1) (y+1);;